knoxdevchris/Ecommerce-StoreFront/README.md

 - Node.js & npm (for frontend)
 - Java 17+ (for backend)
-- MySQL Server
-- H2 database for testing
+- H2 database for development and testing

 ### Setup